How to Rectify the Snipping Tool Not Working Error on Windows 10 and 11?

 Step 1: Open the Windows menu through the Start button on the taskbar and type “Command Prompt” into the text field.

-Step 2: Right-click on the “Run as Administrator” option from under the app that comes in the result.
+Step 2: Right-click on the “Run as Administrator” option from under the app that appears in the result.

 Command Prompt

-Step 3: In the next Command Prompt dialog box, add the “sfc/scannow” command into the text field.
+Step 3: In the next Command Prompt dialog box, add the “sfc/scannow” command to the text field.

 Step 4: Hit Enter.